Basotho Blankets Traditional

 Wear it as a wrap, use it on your bed or in front of the TV on a chilly night.
 Cuts back on electricity costs .Fully reversible as you can see on the left.
 The blankets are made from a wool and dralon blend with an excellent finish.

 Traditional wearing of Basotho Blankets

 The trademark four ‘pin-stripes’ synonymous with the Basotho blanket, and typically worn with the stripes running on the vertical, apparently originate in an early manufacturing flaw that over time has become ‘de rigueur’.
-Once wrapped around the body, the blanket is secured at the wearer’s shoulders and affords comfort in extreme temperatures, as well as protection from the elements and open fires.
+Once wrapped around the body, the blanket is secured at the wearer’s shoulders and affords comfort in extreme temperatures, as well as protection from the elements .
 From birth to death, the blanket plays a central role in South Sotho culture.

 A sustainable heirloom blanket full of history to snuggle up to.